LitoMore/computer-science-notes/tour-of-the-dart-language/README.md

 All other words in the table are **reversed words**, which can't be identifiers.

+## Variables

+### Default value

+Uninitialized variables have an initial value of `null`.
+Even variables with numeric types are initially null, because numbers (like everything else in Dart) are objects.

+### Final and const

+If you never intend to change a variable, use `final` or `const`, either instead of `var` or in addition to a type.
+A final variable can be set only once; a const variable is a compile-time constant.
+(Const variables are implicitly final.)
+A final top-level or class variable is initialized the first time it's used.

+The `const` for variables that you want to be **compile-time constants**.
+If the const variable is at the class level, mark it `static const`.
+Where you declare the variable, set the value to a compile-time constant such as a number or string literal, a const variable, or the result of an arthmetic operation on constant numbers.

+## Built-in types

+The Dart language has special support for the following types:

+- numbers
+- strings
+- booleans
+- lists (also known as *arrays*)
+- sets
+- maps
+- runes (for expressing Unicode characters in a string)
+- symbols

 <!-- Links -->
 [0]: https://api.dart.dev/stable/dart-core/Object-class.html
 [1]: https://dart.dev/guides/language/effective-dart/design#do-annotate-with-object-instead-of-dynamic-to-indicate-any-object-is-allowed